 Juliet Schor is an economist and sociologist at Boston College.
 Schor’s research focuses on work, consumption, and climate change.
 A graduate of Wesleyan University, Schor received her Ph.D. in economics at the University of Massachusetts.
 Before joining Boston College, she taught at Harvard University for 17 years, in the Department of Economics and the Committee on Degrees in Women's Studies.

-Since 2011 Schor has been studying the “sharing” and “gig” economies.
+Since 2011 Schor has also been studying the “sharing” and “gig” economies.
 Her most recent book—a collaboration with a team of seven PhD students—is After the Gig: how the sharing economy got hijacked and how to win it back University of California Press in 2020, which won the Porchlight Management and Workplace Culture Book of the Year.
 Schor and her collaborators have written more than twenty-five articles and chapters on this topic.
-Originally funded by the MacArthur Foundation, Schor is continuing research in this area with colleagues from Northeastern University through an NSF-funded project on the algorithmic workplace.
 She is also working on the environmental impacts of Airbnb with colleagues from Northeastern and Fairfield Universities, funded by the Internet Society and Sloan Foundations.

 Schor’s previous books include the national best-seller The Overworked American: The Unexpected Decline of Leisure (Basic Books, 1992) and The Overspent American: Why We Want What We Don’t Need (Basic Books, 1998) and True Wealth: How and Why Millions of Americans are Creating a Time-Rich, Ecologically Light, Small-Scale, High-Satisfaction Economy (2011 by The Penguin Press, previously published as Plenitude).
 The Overworked American appeared on the best-seller lists of The New York Times, Publisher's Weekly, The Chicago Tribune, The Village Voice, The Boston Globe as well as the annual best books list for The New York Times, Business Week and other publications.
 The book is widely credited for influencing the national debate on work and family.
 The Overspent American was also made into a video of the same name, by the Media Education Foundation (September 2003).